FaizanSh/cropcast-de-gp/Readme.md

 ### Place it in scripts folder for your scirpts to work, where you have to paste in your credentials.
 In case if you have any difficulty, do reach out to us

 # Step 2
-# Run DLL file in your DB
+# Run DLL file dll.sql in your DB

 # Step 3
 ## Kafka Installation Guide [Docker Required]